Memorial Sloan Kettering experts describe advances in radiation therapy for the treatment of lung cancer.

 We treat approximately 400 patients with non-small cell lung cancer each year using IGRT to the chest as well for lung cancer that has spread to other areas of the body.

-Some patients with lung cancer may be candidates for intraoperative radiation therapy, a brachytherapy procedure in which we deliver radiation therapy during surgery in order to help decrease the risk of cancer recurrence.
+Some people with lung cancer may be candidates for intraoperative radiation therapy, a brachytherapy procedure in which we deliver radiation therapy during surgery in order to help decrease the risk of cancer returning after treatment (recurring).
 We are also able to deliver high doses of radiation to the airways using a specialized approach called endobronchial brachytherapy.
-This localized form of radiation therapy may be useful in selected patients with tumor recurrence in the larger airways.
+This localized form of radiation therapy may be useful in selected patients whose cancer has returned in the larger airways.

-While radiation therapy is generally not used to treat cancer that has metastasized or spread to the second lung or to other parts of the body, many patients receive radiation to treat symptoms that are caused by metastases.
-For example, symptoms such as headache and weakness caused by metastases in the brain, or pain caused by metastases to the bone can be treated with radiation therapy.
+While radiation therapy is generally not used to treat cancer that has metastasized (spread) to the second lung or to other parts of the body, many patients receive radiation to treat symptoms that are caused by metastases.
 The goal of these treatments is to improve the quality of life for patients who are not candidates for surgery or radiation therapy.

 For some patients, the best strategy may be to enroll in a clinical trial that evaluates new radiation techniques or combinations of surgery, chemotherapy, and radiation therapy.